abdulalimemon/abdulalimemon/README.md

 ![Profile views](https://gpvc.arturio.dev/Emon02)

 # Hi there, I'm Abdul Alim Emon 👋
-A passionate frontend developer from Bangladesh.
+A passionate Full Stack developer from Bangladesh.
 I am a creative and ambitious person with the talent to think outside the circle and come up with innovative ideas.
 I always welcome every project as an opportunity to expand my knowledge and skills to provide my clients an excellent work.

 - 🌱 I’m currently learning Next.js
 - 💬 Ask me about Web Solutions